AurelieSar/DrumsBiomech/README.md

 ## Launch the Project

 To launch the project in an interactive environment, click the image below.
-This will open Binder with the Jupyter interface.
-To view the project via **Voilà** (without the code interface), please follow these steps:
+This will open the notebook `Projet_Drums-v2.ipynb` using Binder with the Voilà interface:

 [![Launch Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AurelieSar/DrumsBiomech//main?urlpath=voila%2Frender%2FProjet_Drums-v2.ipynb)

-### Steps to follow:

-1. Click on the **Launch Binder** link, Binder will open with the notebook `Projet_Drums-v2.ipynb` in the Voilà interface.

 ## Prerequisites